 rings of Saturn are composed entirely of lost airline luggage.” –Mark Russell

 Saturn has been on my mind this week.
-Or rather Saturn has been pinging me, tapping my shoulder and nudging my conscience in the same way most of us experience Saturn — which is to say obliquely.
+Or rather Saturn has been pinging me, tapping my shoulder and nudging my conscience, in the same way, most of us might experience Saturn — which is to say obliquely.
 From the corner of your eye, in the tractor beam of a projection or a dark figure in a dream.

 But with Saturn we’ve what psychologists call depression.
 If you tune out your conventional notions about depression and consider the condition in a different light, you will see something like this:

-The writer Thomas Moore wrote that depression is an answer — a remedy — to our manic hyperactivity, a frantic state reinforced by the constant buzz and hum of our info-glutted age.
-Feeling low and heavy we are forced to move inward and that movement inward is necessary for the soul.
+The writer Thomas Moore wrote that depression is an answer — a remedy — to manic hyperactivity, a frantic state reinforced by the constant buzz and hum of our info-glutted age.
+Feeling low and heavy we are forced to move inward and realign with the natural rhythm of our Earth-based bodies.
 It creates psychic space, a container for deeper reflection – where sensitivity increases and life events feel less threatening.
 In our bodies, we access the Earth’s wisdom to maneuver dilemmas.
 I mean, the Earth’s been doing just that for billions of years.

-So when you’ve a moment this weekend, take some time and consider the following facts, pointers or articles related to Saturn.
-It benefits each of us to know, consciously, the only planet in the solar system that rules not only lead but also diamonds.
+So when you have a moment this weekend, take some time and consider the following facts, pointers or articles related to Saturn.
+It benefits each of us to know, consciously, the only planet in the solar system that is associated with, not only lead but also diamonds.

-1. I’m heading towards my second Saturn return, which means I’m older than you.
-It also means I doubly appreciate astrologer Leisa Shaim‘s stellar new post over on her Saturn Return Stories website.
+1. Experiencing a Saturn return (first or second or — wow — third?)
+You’ll appreciate astrologer Leisa Shaim‘s stellar posts over on her Saturn Return Stories website.
 The term ‘Saturn return’ has become as enmeshed within popular culture as the term ‘Mercury retrograde’.
-Unfortunately people associate the phrase with something ominous and greuling.
-It is accurate to consider that the Saturn return coincides with events that dismantle the underpinning or glue of one’s personal history — the ‘old world’ and all that’s been accrued heretofore.
+Unfortunately, people associate the phrase with something ominous and grueling.
+It is accurate to consider that the Saturn return coincides with events that dismantle the underpinning or glue of one’s personal history – the ‘old world’ and all that’s been accrued heretofore.
 But, good god, what a relief.
 Imagine living forever in that arrangement?
 So what about the specifics of a Saturn return, how do you best prepare and support the process?
 Read Leisa’s article, Tips for Successfully Navigating Your Saturn Return.
 It’s as good as gold.

 2. Want to find a really thorough list of Saturn’s traditional attributes, rulerships and tempermental characteristics?
-Oh come on, I know you do!
 Make your way over to Deborah Houlding‘s Skyscript and explore her comprehensive entry on Saturn and all things Saturnine.
 It’s succinct, severe and thorough.
 Just like Saturn!
 And while you’re at it, don’t miss David McCann‘s fascinating article Saturn in Myth & Occult Philosophy.

 4. How does one draw down the spirit of Saturn?
-Well, Marsilio Ficino, the presiding genius (and astrologer and physcian) of the Florentine Academy during the early Italian Renaissance wrote:
+Well, Marsilio Ficino, the presiding genius (and astrologer and physician) of the Florentine Academy during the early Italian Renaissance wrote:

 “The ancients made an image of Saturn for long life in Feyrizech, that is, in Sapphire, at the hour of Saturn, with Saturn ascending and well disposed.
 Its form was this: an old man sitting in a high chair or on a dragon, his head covered with a dark linen cloth, his hands extending above his head, holding in his hand a sickle or fish, clothed in dark garment.”